cmndo/flash-arduino-node-serial-playback/README.md

 		Identified roles[presentation]

 8. Quit the app.
-9. From the repo directory run `nade host /dev/cu.usbmodem1411` where `cu.usbmodem1411` is your arduino's ID.
+9. From the repo directory run `node host /dev/cu.usbmodem1411` where `cu.usbmodem1411` is your arduino's ID.
 Mine shows up as `cu.usbmodem1411` so my guess is yours will be similar.

 The browser will automatically open and your flash file will be served.
 Pressing button 1 will play your timeline.
 Pressing button 2 doesn't do anything inside Flash yet, but the command is sent through.